akimwong/1_OnPremise/Journey/002/Readme.md

 While there are many ways we could explore our features for particular patterns, let’s simplify our option by deciding that we treat features with less than 25 unique features as discrete or ordinal features, and the other features as continuous features.

 #### 3.2.1.
 Continuous features
-Whe have to visualize the relationships between these features.
+(for example) Whe have to visualize the relationships between these features.

 There seems to be a strange relationship between a few features in the top left corner:
 - Location_Easting_OSGR and Longitude, as well as